-No houses or boats around.
+There are no houses or boats around.
 This is a National Natural Landmark.

-While on a canoe or a kayak, the first section comes into narrow limestone walls, then a canopy of bald cypress, ash, red maples, hickory and basswood.
+While on a canoe or a kayak, the first section comes into narrow limestone walls, then a canopy of bald cypress, ash, red maples, hickory, and basswood.
 Then you enter the broad and sunny “rice marsh.”

 Plant and animal fossil remnants are common along the Santa Fe River.

-At the upper section, the river flows underground and then rises at River Rise Preserve Park.
+In the upper section, the river flows underground and then rises at River Rise Preserve Park.

-"A 26 mile Designated Paddling Trail runs from High Springs to Branford at the Suwannee River" where the Santa Fe River flows Source Floridapaddlenotes.com
+A 26-mile Designated Paddling Trail runs from High Springs to Branford at the Suwannee River" where the Santa Fe River flows.
+Source: Floridapaddlenotes.com.

 It is not just a popular destination for outdoor activities.
 It is also an important archeological site.

-Silver Glen is a 2nd magnitude spring, located in Ocala National Forest.
+Silver Glen is a 2nd magnitude spring located in Ocala National Forest.

 The only way to access the springs is by boat.
-There are Porta Potties but the springs are not developed.
+There are porta-potties, but the springs are not developed.
 No bathrooms, tables, grills, or pavilions.

-Great to paddle, kayak, swim or snorkel.
+Great to paddle, kayak, swim, or snorkel.
 Only Natural beauty around you!

 Most of the reserve is for hiking and horseback riding.

-To get to the spring you may go to Kelly park.
+To get to the spring, you may go to Kelly park.
 From there, the only access is by boat or kayak.